 Our information ecosystems are changing just as quickly as our natural and built ones are.
 The journalism industry is consolidating, leaving huge swaths of this region without consistent news coverage.
 Disinformation from industry, politicians, and social media runs rampant, leaving people confused, distrustful, and ill-informed.
 This is especially true of issues including fossil fuels, renewable energy, economic projects, and environmental policy.

 Building trust, telling the full truth of a place, and making information more accessible is a huge task—and we cannot do it alone.
-We collaborate with local journalism outlets and on stories, information access projects, and offline and online resources, as well as non-journalism organizations and civic institutions to create and distribute that information.
+We collaborate with community partners— local organizations and civic institutions that work with us to create and distribute that information.

 Reach out firstname.lastname@example.org if you’re interested in working together.